 If the circuit breaker has not tripped, the bulb may have burned out.
-Although some lights are LED, which rarely burn out, it is possible Take the boat to an authorized MasterCraft dealer to have the bulb replaced.
+Although the lights are LEDs, which rarely burn out, it is possible.
+Take the boat to an authorized MasterCraft dealer to have the bulb replaced.

-DOCKING LIGHTS Models
+DOCKING LIGHTS

-Optional on all X Series, XT Series and XStar models
+Optional on all X Series, XT Series and XStar models.